 Virtually there, a new look for luxury events

 In just under a week the ‘doors’ will open for the first time on a very different kind of Luxperience.
 For an industry that is all about experience and grounded very much in the value of face-to-face interaction, the decision to move the event into a fully virtual environment for the first time was not taken lightly.
-Ahead of next week’s event, we speak to the Luxperience team about what they are most looking forward to and why this year will truly be, an industry transformed.
+Ahead of next week’s event, we speak to the Luxperience team about what they are most looking forward to and why this year will be a new look for luxury events.

 When the pandemic began, large scale gatherings, like international and interstate travel were some of the first activities to be put on hiatus.
 But as we transitioned to working from home, and getting very familiar with our suburbs, opportunities for seismic cultural change and innovation started to seep into our lives and no more has this been more apparent in the adoption of virtual events.